 We the People Alaska believes our State constitution intended for people to run Alaska and not “artificial persons” or entities, such as corporations, unions and other associations.

 “All political power is inherent in the people.
 All government originates with the people, is founded upon their will only, and is instituted solely for the good of the people as a whole.”

 If we are to be successful in returning political power in Alaska to the people of Alaska, we will need support from all corners of the State, geographic and political.
-There are six weeks to go before our general election – c’mon Alaska Republicans!
-Call your candidates and tell them you support the Alaska constitution’s guarantee of rights for individual people and not for state-chartered property such as corporations and unions.
-We need them on board!
-Please visit our webpage to learn more about this issue, read the Pledge, and sign up your support.
+There are eight weeks to go before the election.
+Please call your local candidates, regardless of their party affiliation, and tell them you support the Alaska constitution’s guarantee of rights for individual people and not for state-chartered property such as corporations and unions, and ask them to contact We the People Alaska so we can list them on the website for all voters in their districts to see.